and800/migrations/README.rst

     def down():
         db.rpop('used_libraries', 'migrations')

-A bit more complex example.
-Let's assume that in current working directory we have module named :code:`db`, which contains singleton object responsible for DB connection, for example `PyMySQL <https://github.com/PyMySQL/PyMySQL>`_ Connection object.
+Current working directory is prepended to :code:`sys.path`, so any :code:`import` statement in migration file tries to find requested module in working directory at first.
+You can use this to manage database access for your both app and migrations with single piece of code.
+See an example.
+Let's assume that in working directory we have module named :code:`db`, which contains singleton object responsible for DB connection, for example
-Current working directory is the first place to be scanned for modules to import.
+`PyMySQL <https://github.com/PyMySQL/PyMySQL>`_ Connection object.

 .. code-block:: python